 Assessing adult anadromous salmonids in the Seton River has been challenging.
 Enumeration data for steelhead, Coho and Chinook Salmon were limited due to low densities and poor visibility in the mainstem.
 Pink Salmon (Oncorynchus gorbuscha) run on odd calendar years and were the most numerous species (counts ≈ 1,800 to 9,000 adults).
 All species appear to spawn in the Seton River (primarily in Reach 1) and spawning channels.
 Steelhead spawning has not been visually confirmed in the mainstem.
-Abundance estimates for steelhead that passed the Seton Dam (presumably to spawn in upstream habitats) were 25 fish in 2019 and 17 fish in 2020 based on resistivity counter data.
-Steelhead migration behaviour may be affected (delayed entry and passage of the fishway) during high flow releases from the Seton Dam, particularly $> 60 \text{ m}^3/\text{s}$; though with only two years, data are limited.
+Abundance estimates for steelhead that passed the Seton Dam (presumably to spawn in upstream habitats) were 25 fish in 2019, 17 fish in 2020, and 30 in 2021 based on resistivity counter data.
+Steelhead migration behaviour may be affected (delayed entry and passage of the fishway) during high flow releases from the Seton Dam, particularly > 60 m3/s; though with only three years of monitoring, data are limited.
 Continued use of the Seton Dam resistivity counter (regardless if the year is considered MOD), in conjunction with joint collection of telemetry data with BRGMON-3 is recommended.
-Adult salmon were observed in much greater numbers in 2019 (n = 235 Coho Salmon; n = 66 Chinook Salmon) following the Big Bar slide compared to previous years (n \approx 30 to 110 Coho Salmon; n \approx 0 to 5 Chinook Salmon); the effect on steelhead is unknown.
+Adult salmon were observed in much greater numbers in 2019 and 2020 (n = 235 Coho Salmon; n = 66 Chinook Salmon) following the Big Bar slide compared to previous years (n \approx 30 to 110 Coho Salmon; n \approx 0 to 5 Chinook Salmon); the effect on steelhead is unknown.
 Data from other programs indicated that the slide created a migration barrier and resulted in increased straying into non-natal streams.
-Continuing with the DNA analysis of stock origin for juvenile Chinook Salmon in addition to Coho Salmon is recommended for Year 9.
+Continuing with the DNA analysis of stock origin for juvenile Chinook Salmon in addition to Coho Salmon is recommended for Year 10.